lihkin213/dns-svcs/dns-concepts.md

 {:shortdesc}

-## DNS Zones
+## DNS zones
 {: #what-is-zone}

-A DNS zone is a collection of resource records which belongs to a single parent instance.
+A DNS zone is a collection of resource records, which belongs to a single parent instance.
 All resource records have the zone's domain name as a suffix.
 You can create, update, delete, get, and list the DNS Zones using `curl` commands.

 See [Managing DNS zones](/docs/dns-svcs?topic=dns-svcs-managing-dns-zones) for more information on how to manage DNS zones.